MrBearedJoe/SonarV2_ChromeExt/README.md

 # SonarV2_EditedLayout

-css file to edit the sonar.software website style
+CSS file to edit the sonar.software website style

+Meant to be used in browser extention